This module primarily provides two high-level functions for reading and writing external data files:

 LAMMPS atom style

-When loading a LAMMPS data file, the atom style may need to be specified using the
+When loading a LAMMPS data file, the atom style may have to be specified using the

 Particles are read and stored by OVITO in the same order as they are listed in the input file.
 Some file formats contain unique particle identifiers or tags which allow OVITO to track individual particles over time even if the storage order changes from frame to frame.
 OVITO will automatically make use of that information where appropriate without touching the original storage order.
 However, in some situations it may be desirable to explicitly have the particles sorted with respect to the IDs.
 You can request this reordering by passing the